 Free School Meals and additional funding

 Any parent can check.
-Parents with children in Nursery, Reception, Yr1 and Yr2 and any parent whose child has a packed lunch, so don’t pay for lunches, may also use the checker and the school could still receive the additional funding and the parent will still receive the anti irus software just for checking.
+Parents with children in Nursery, Reception, Y1 and Y2 and any parent whose child has a packed lunch, so don’t pay for lunches, may also use the checker and the school could still receive the additional funding.

 You must inform the school office once it has been confirmed that you are eligible for Free School Meals otherwise you will be charged for the meal and the school will not receive the additional funding for teaching and learning.

-Packed Lunches are allowed as well, with the following provisos:
+Packed Lunches are allowed as well, with the following provisions:

 - drinks are not brought in glass containers for safety reasons

 - no items containing nuts as other children within the school are allergic to contact with nuts.

 Children in reception and Year 1 and Year 2 are provided a piece of fruit each morning as part of a government scheme.

 Children in all years are allowed to bring in some bread or fruit for break-times, but crisps, cakes and chocolate biscuits are not allowed.

 All classes have access to drinking water for pupils’ use.
 Your child should bring a filled water bottle to school each day, to have available in the classroom when needed.
 Research has shown that this is beneficial to children’s health and concentration.
 This bottle must be clear with a sports top, contain only water and can be in addition to any fruit or flavoured drink to have with their lunch.